Ahmetlrd/ahmetcavusoglu/README.md

 - Seasonal differences in maritime transportation usage will be clearly observed.
 - Identifying the busiest piers can help optimize transportation planning.
 - The impact of particular months on passenger numbers will be revealed.
+- The influence of wind speed on passenger mobility will be analyzed, potentially uncovering insights for service adjustments during high-wind periods.

 ## **Limitations and Future Work**